A Master's Degree For Teaching ASL in K-12 and Post-Secondary Settings

 There are two degree options for this program.
 Choose the one that best fits your teaching/career goals:

-The focus of this program is on pedagogical coursework for teaching ASL as a foreign/world language or as a modern language.
+The focus of this program is on teaching ASL as a foreign/world language or as a modern language.
 The focus is not on learning or mastering ASL.
 Therefore, you must demonstrate ASL proficiency prior to acceptance into the program.

-Graduate Assistantships Available: Learn more in the Costs & Aid section below.
+Graduate Assistantships Available: GA positions include tuition support and stipends.
+Learn more in the Costs & Aid section below.

 Please disregard any year-specific dates and deadlines mentioned in the video.
 You will find this year’s application deadline on the TASL MA Application Info page.